A-Crow-Nowhere/MalariAPI/README.md

 > If in doubt, or for more novice users, select the first in either column.
 All features can be added in aftwards by running the installer again; as in these examples.

+> If using the developer install with a local fork, and do not want to develop against main, choose a different owner name uder the --upstream-owner flag
 #### After any of the above

 ```bash